 By Sen. Jim Woodward

-Jim Woodward is a second-term Republican member of the Idaho Senate, representing District 1.
-He serves as vice-chairman of the Transportation Committee and on the Joint Finance-Appropriations and Education committees.
+Sen. Jim Woodward is a second-term Republican legislator from Sagle serving District 1.
+He serves as vice-chair of the Transportation Committee and holds seats on the Education and Joint Finance-Appropriations committees.

 While we have you ...

 ... if you appreciate that access to the news, opinion, humor, entertainment and cultural reporting in the Sandpoint Reader is freely available in our print newspaper as well as here on our website, we have a favor to ask.
 The Reader is locally owned and free of the large corporate, big-money influence that affects so much of the media today.
 We're supported entirely by our valued advertisers and readers.
 We're committed to continued free access to our paper and our website here with NO PAYWALL - period.
 But of course, it does cost money to produce the Reader.
 If you're a reader who appreciates the value of an independent, local news source, we hope you'll consider a voluntary contribution.
 You can help support the Reader for as little as $1.

 You can contribute at either Paypal or Patreon.Contribute at Patreon Contribute at Paypal